frankframework/frank-manual/docs/source/gettingStarted/configurationManagement1.rst

 #.
 Please look at ``ConfigurationHello.xml`` for a moment.
 Line 1 wraps your adapter in the ``<Module>`` tag.
 This tag does not have a meaning.
 Its purpose is to arrive at valid XML, also if your include file has multiple adapters.
 The ``<Module>`` tag is also expected by the XML schema ``ibisdoc.xsd``.
 Code completion will not work without the ``<Module>`` tag.
 #.
 Lines 2 and 3 are needed to tell your text editor to check against XML schema file ``ibisdoc.xsd``.
 You downloaded that file earlier.
 Please copy it now to ``configurations\NewHorizons\ibisdoc.xsd``, making it a brother of ``ConfigurationHello.xml``.
 #.
 Line 9 (also highlighted) holds the output string of your Hello World adapter.
 It reads ``Hello Docker World``.
 #.
-Please restart Tomcat4Frank.
+Please restart Frank!Runner.
 Run your "HelloDockerWorld" adapter in the Test Pipeline screen and check that the output is ``Hello Docker World``.
 If this is the case, you succeeded initializing your project.
 #.
-If something is wrong, please compare your files with the examples of Docker4Frank, or with the :download:`result of only doing this page <../downloads/gettingStartedAfterConfig.zip>`.
+If something is wrong, please compare your files with the examples of Frank!Runner, or with the :download:`result of only doing this page <../downloads/gettingStartedAfterConfig.zip>`.

 Try code completion
 -------------------